Intermolecular Force Calculator

 In which molecule is hydrogen bonding the strongest?
 Hydrogen bonding is strongest in molecules where hydrogen is bonded to highly electronegative atoms like nitrogen (N), oxygen (O), or fluorine (F).

-See also Gazebo Size Calculator
+See also Simplify mixed Fractions Calculator

 What are the strongest dipole bonds?
 The strongest dipole-dipole bonds occur in molecules with highly polar covalent bonds, where there is a large difference in electronegativity between the atoms involved.